Rules of Writing

 intmain(void) {return 0;}

-In this example, the problem is that int and main are attached to each other.
+In this example, the problem is that int and main are stuck together.

-However, as you can see from the program we started with, there are exceptions.
+However, there are exceptions, as can be seen from the first program we created.

-This is because symbols are pre-determined single characters and can be distinguished even when connected.
+It's because the symbols are predetermined single characters, allowing them to be distinguished even when connected.

-In C programs, this is the only rule of writing.
+In C language programs, the writing rules are only these.

 int